MIDDLE YEARS PROGRAMME G6-10

-Only schools authorised by the IB Organisation can offer any of its four academic programmes: the Primary Years Programme (PYP), the Middle Years Programme (MYP), the Diploma Programme, or the Career-related Programme (CP).
+Only schools authorised by the IB Organisation can offer any of its four academic programmes: the Primary Years Programme (PYP), the Middle Years Programme (MYP), the Diploma Programme (DP), or the Career-related Programme (CP).

 The framework provides flexibility for teachers to develop teaching programmes that are responsive to needs of students who are making sense of a rapidly changing world and to make authentic connections between their learning and local, regional and international contexts.

 The Middle School has eight subject groups on the outside of the octagonal curriculum model.
 All students are expected to study from each of these subject groups, and each group is of equal value.
 This helps ensure that all students receive a broad and balanced education to draw upon before making decisions about subject specialisation in Grades 11 and 12.